apomorovv/wiser-dom-optimization/README.md

 commercial totals are also excluded.
 The provenance code normalizes notebooks to code-cell source, records relevant source dirtiness separately from general worktree dirtiness, and prevents output autosaves from changing checkpoint identity.

-The reviewed evidence was produced by source commit `7d087161e7d40cc7603c04e92eac71f4dbdb12ee`.
-Its original manifests correctly record a dirty worktree because Jupyter changed tracked notebook outputs during the run.
-The current provenance code fixes that identity instability.
-Existing results are preserved rather than silently relabeled as if they came from the strengthened final code.

 ## Documentation and submission files